Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 Because the technology, the way the technology develops, even if it's not being developed in the United States, doesn't mean that other countries, or even if it's developed in other countries more slowly, doesn't mean that the technologies wouldn't be developed.

-I actually hope that China and our other rivals across the country do develop and deploy these systems like we're doing in the U.S., because then they'll be plagued by goonbots and cheating.
+I actually hope that China and our other rivals across the country do develop and deploy these systems like we're doing in the U.S. Because then they'll be plagued by goonbots and cheating.

-China already has, hasn't they?
+And already has, hasn't they?

-Like, they've got Well, they're actually much more Yeah, those are different questions from the goonbots.
+Yeah, those are different questions from the goonbots.

-disappear up into one's own brainstem, I guess, is a human universal.
+But yeah, the tendency to disappear up into one's own brainstem, I guess, is a human universal.

 But yeah, I think if China borgs out and weakens its population as we have, it would be kind of like payback for the fentanyl.

-Do you guys think that the United States because the U.S. is where the leading edge is?
+Do you guys think that the United States, because the U.S. is where the leading edge is, do you think that if the U.S. pulled back, other countries would also?

 Because like I said, I think that just because a country lags behind the U.S. technologically doesn't mean they don't have the impulse or the desire to actually develop these technologies.